defuse/crackstation-hashdb/README.md

 Indexing a Dictionary
 ---------------------

-Suppose you have a password dictionary in the file 'words.txt' and you would like to index it for MD5 and SHA1 cracking.
+Suppose you have a password dictionary in the file `words.txt` and you would like to index it for MD5 and SHA1 cracking.

 First, create the MD5 and SHA1 indexes:

     $ php createidx.php md5 words.txt words-md5.idx
     $ php createidx.php sha1 words.txt words-sha1.idx

 Next, build the sortidx program and run it on the indexes.

     $ make
     $ ./sortidx -r 100 words-md5.idx
     $ ./sortidx -r 100 words-sha256.idx